 Each state receives funds from the federal government for their state’s child care fee assistance program.
 Your state may refer to this program as vouchers, fee assistance, subsidy, or a specific program name.
 These programs assist low-income families with paying for child care so that they can work or attend school.
 Eligibility requirements vary by state.

 If you are thinking about applying for subsidy, visit your state’s child care assistance website.
 You may be able to check your eligibility before you even apply.
-You may also be able to apply for the program online, read about how the program works, and learn about who is eligible.
+It may also be possible to apply for the program online, read about how the program works, and learn about who is eligible.
 You can find your state’s child care subsidy website on our State by State Resource Map.
 Once you’re on the map, click on your state.
 You’ll find Child Care Assistance under the Financial Assistance category.

 If you are a high school student in need of child care in order to finish school, you may be able to receive subsidy funds set aside for high school students.
 Follow the steps listed above to access our State by State Resource Map and find your state’s subsidy office.
 Contact your state or local office, and ask if there are funds set aside for high school students.